solo-io/solo-cop/workshops/gloo-gateway/README.md

 export ISTIO_VERSION=1.13.4
 ```

-## Lab 1 - Configure/Deploy the Kubernete cluster <a name="Lab-1"></a>
+## Lab 1 - Configure/Deploy a Kubernetes cluster <a name="Lab-1"></a>

 You will need a single Kubernetes cluster for this workshop.

-This workshop can run on many different Kubernetes distributions such as EKS, GKE, OpenShift, RKE, etc or you can
+This workshop can run on many different Kubernetes distributions such as EKS, GKE, OpenShift, RKE, etc or you can run locally using kind or k3d.

 * [create local k3d cluster](infra/k3d/README.md)
 * [create eks cluster using eksctl](infra/eks/README.md).
 * [create gke cluster using gcloud](infra/gke/README.md).

 * Set the Kubernetes cluster as your current context.